Jeannie Colvin, MFT

 The Symbol in Context

-But knowing what a symbol means from your Personal Unconscious, and what it tends to mean from the Collective Unconscious is just the first step in interpreting a dream.
+After knowing what a symbol means from your Personal Unconscious, and what it tends to mean from the Collective Unconscious we next explore the symbol in the context of the dream.

 Therapists trained in dream interpretation consider other aspects of your dream such as: